OCT-FPGA/OCT-Tutorials/cloudlab-setup/README.md

 # Getting Started with FPGAs in OCT

-The CloudLab Umass cluster has 8 nodes, each of which hosts an Alveo U280 FPGA accelerator card.
+The CloudLab UMass cluster includes 24 AMD Alveo U280 FPGAs.
 You need to create a CloudLab experiment to access any of these FPGAs.
 An experiment will give you access to a bare-metal node.
 By using an experiment profile, you can configure this node so that it will have the tools required to access the FPGA.
 If you are not familiar with the CloudLab experiment workflow, it is strongly recommended to refer to [The CloudLab Manual](http://docs.cloudlab.us/) before getting started.

 ## 1. Set up a Cloudlab project